-According to the PDD /1/ and Certificates of Wind Measurements and of Production of Energy /14/, it is expected that the proposed project will supply to SIN approximately 81 468 MWh at a plant load factor (PFL) of 46.50%.
-Annex 11 of EB48 /37/ gives "Guidelines on the Reporting and Validation of Plant Load Factors".
-One option is to use plant load factor provided to the government while applying the project activity for implementation approval.
-This plant load factor (46.50%) was calculated based on the guaranteed energy sold in the auction (9.30 MW) /43/ and the installed capacity of the wind farm.
-ANEEL's load factor of 49.00% (9.80 MW) /13/, establishing the available electricity guaranteed by the Brazilian Regulatory Agency was considered in the sensitivity analysis presented at the revised PDD.
+According to the PDD /1/ it is expected that the proposed project will supply to SIN approximately 890 279 MWh at an average plant load factor (PFL) of 42.35%.
+Annex 11 of EB48 /38/ gives "Guidelines on the Reporting and Validation of Plant Load Factors".
+One option is to use plant load factor provided to the government while applying the project activity for implementation approval and another is to use plant load factor determined by a third party.
+The plant load factor of the projects was determined by the government regulatory agency (ANEEL) /13/.
+There is an exception for Caetité 1 Wind Power Plant, for which the ANEEL Ordinance has not been issued yet, therefore the third party assessment from Camargo Shubert was used /14/ in the financial analysis.
+Therefore the applied load factors would be in accordance with Annex 11 of EB48 /38/.

-DNV confirmed that the values of the parameters were the latest available in the time of the investment decision and consider that the plant load factors reasonable for wind farms in Brazil /56/.
-It is DNV opinion the selected load factor is reasonable and acceptable.
+DNV confirmed that the values of the parameters were available in the time of the investment decision and consider that the plant load factors reasonable for wind farms in Brazil /60/.
+It is DNV opinion the selected load factors are reasonable and acceptable.